lingtalfi/Chloroform/personal/mydoc/pages/chloroform-discussion.md

 The field id
 -------------
-2019-04-10
+2019-04-10 -> 2020-09-17

 Each field has an id.
 An id can be translated to an html name (the html form name for the element).

-The field id is basically the dot version of the html name.
+The field id is the dot version of the html name.

 For instance if the html name is ```colors[red]```, then the id would be **colors.red**.

+This means that the fieldId is the bdot path to a concrete value in the posted array.

 The field id is important, because it allows to target the data a field should validate against (could be an array, or a string generally).